The Double Your Sustainability Blog

 The EcoVadis assessment is a snapshot of your current management system, so evidence must be recent.

-• The Fix: Check the publication date of your document against these rules:
+• What to Do: Check the publication date of your document against these rules:

 • Policies and Actions are valid for eight years.